-Answer: Dissolution a one of the test in pharmaceutical industry to check the time required to dissolve the drug into a given medium in specified condition.
+Answer: Dissolution a one of the test in the pharmaceutical industry to check the time required to dissolve the drug into a given medium in the specified conditions.

 Question 2: What is the principle of dissolution?

-Answer: Dissolution is a test to identify the rate of drug dissolved in to the given set of the condition.
-Such as pH, Temperature, Stirring speed etc.
+Answer: Dissolution is a test to identify the rate of drug dissolved into the given set of conditions.
+Such as pH, Temperature, Stirring speed, etc.